DonKult/dotPageMod/README.md

 Back in early 2016 the best way to create a Firefox extension was to use the Add-on SDK.
-In the SDK an API called [page-mod](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/SDK/High-Level_APIs/page-mod) was used to modify packages by inserting JS and CSS files.
+In the SDK an API called [page-mod](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/SDK/High-Level_APIs/page-mod) was used to modify webpages by inserting JS and CSS files.
 The SDK is no more and the API used by WebExtensions is entirely different, but the name stayed as the underlying idea remains true: Having a firefox extension which reads dotfiles and modifies pages with it.